What are the future trends in space tech that will make the news in the months and years to come.

-We have an exciting panel of speakers lined up including:
+Our exciting panel of speakers lined up included:

 - Professor Craig Clark MBE FREng FRSE, Professor of Practice for Space at the University of Strathclyde